altxtech/cloudrun-project-template/README.md

 ## Additional Workflows
 There are some on-demand helpful workflows you can run:
-- Deploy with force Docker build
+- **Deploy with force Docker build***
-	Use this workload if you want to force the Docker Image rebuild and push without needing to update the source code
+	- Use this workload if you want to force the Docker Image rebuild and push without needing to update the source code.
-- Destroy
+- **Destroy**
-	Decomission your environment
+	- Decomission your environment.
-- Force unlock
+- **Force unlock**
-	Unlock a TF Lock
+	Unlock a TF State Lock.
+Useful you have to cancel a deployment before it finishes, and you need to unlock the state to try to deploy again.